KazaKago/Factolize/README.md

 ## Usage

 add `@Factory`　annotation to Activity / Fragment class you want to generate Factory method.
-Also add `@FactoryPram` annotation to the field variable you want to specify as an argument.
+Also add `@FactoryParam` annotation to the field variable you want to specify as an argument.

 ```java
 @Factory // `@Factory` is nessesary to generate Factory class & method.